 A: Many factors can influence the demand for parking at a specific building, which is why Arlington’s Zoning Ordinance allows for special, case-by-case exceptions to standard parking requirements.
-As new residential developments are being built in Arlington’s Rosslyn-Ballston and Jefferson Davis corridors, it is important that Arlington County have a clear policy about how and when to approve the amount of parking proposed for apartment and condominium projects.
-This Working Group will work with County staff to recommend a new policy for proposed development in the Rosslyn-Ballston and Jefferson Davis Metro corridors.
+As new residential developments are being built in Arlington’s Rosslyn-Ballston and Richmond Highway (Route 1) corridors, it is important that Arlington County have a clear policy about how and when to approve the amount of parking proposed for apartment and condominium projects.
+This Working Group will work with County staff to recommend a new policy for proposed development in the Rosslyn-Ballston and Richmond Highway (Route 1) Metro corridors.

 Q: How were members of the Working Group selected?

 A: The 11 members of the Working Group represent a range of stakeholders in the community.
 Staff asked for names from private groups as well as Arlington Advisory Groups and Commissions with an interest in parking policy.
 The County Manager and Staff then selected members from the names submitted.

 Q: What kind of development will this Working Group consider?

 A: The Working Group and Staff will consider policy for apartment and condominium projects proposed for new construction in the Rosslyn-Ballston and Richmond Highway (Route 1) corridors that developers submit to the County for review under the Site Plan and Unified Commercial/Mixed Use Development use permit provisions of the Arlington Zoning Ordinance.
 Through these provisions, developers can ask the County Board to approve their projects with special exceptions to various requirements (including parking) in the Zoning Ordinance after careful review from staff and public hearings.

 Q: Will this project recommend changes to the Residential Permit Parking program?